getify/Functional-Light-JS/ch3.md

 p1.then( foo ).then( constant( p2 ) ).then( bar );
 ```

-**Warning:** Although the `_=>p2` arrow function is shorter than `constant(p2)`, resist the temptation to use it.
-The function is returning a value from outside of itself, which is worse from the FP perspective.
+**Warning:** Although the `_=>p2` arrow function version is shorter than `constant(p2)`, resist the temptation to use it.
+The function is returning a value from outside of itself, which is a bit worse from the FP perspective.
 We'll cover the pitfalls of such actions later in the text, Chapter 5 "Reducing Side Effects".

 ## No Points